Superdense beaming of axion dark matter in the vicinity of the light cylinder of pulsars: Non-adiabatic photon-axion resonant oscillation in neutron stars

 The expression in Eq. $\!$\ref{Eq.3.2} unveils interesting physics.
 The conversion probability scales with the frequency of the photon from the NS, $\omega$.
-Contrarily, the mass of the emergent axion is always determined by the plasma density, since $\omega_p=\mathrm{m_{\phi}}$ at resonance.
-That is conceptually similar to the case of cavity haloscopes, where the scanning frequency is only given by the resonant frequency of the cavity \cite{PhysRevLett.51.1415}, or light-shining-trough-walls (LSW) experiments, where the mass of the axion emerging in the axion-photon vertex is determined by the resonant frequency of the cavity independently of the nominal frequency of the laser pump \cite{VanBibber:1987rq, OSQAR, Ehret:2010mh}.
-On the other hand, the photon mass or the characteristic frequency of the plasma depend only on the distance form the surface — $r_{\!c}$.
-Since propagation and mixing occur along the $\mathrm{\hat{z}}$ projection, we transformed $ z_c\!\leftarrow \!r_{\!c}$.
+Contrarily, the axion mass range for which resonant conversion takes place is set by the density profile through the magnetosphere, since $\omega_p\!=\!\mathrm{m_{\phi}}$ at resonance.
+That is conceptually similar to the case of haloscopes, where the scanning frequency is only given by the resonant frequency of the cavity \cite{PhysRevLett.51.1415}; or light-shining-through-walls (LSW) experiments, where the mass of the axion emerging in the axion-photon vertex is determined by the resonant frequency of the cavity independently of the nominal frequency of the laser pump \cite{VanBibber:1987rq, OSQAR, Ehret:2010mh}.
 Consequently, the conversion probability depends only on two parameters for the stated model of star and axion, i.e., $z_c$ and $\omega$.
-That results in a wide band of resonant axion masses that correspond to different geometric positions.
-Finally, given the $\omega$ factor in Eq.$\!$ \ref{Eq.3.2}, non-adiabatic resonance is inconsistent when entering the $\gamma$-ray energy frame.
+Moreover, given the $\omega$ factor in Eq.$\!$ \ref{Eq.3.2}, non-adiabatic conversion is inconsistent when entering the $\gamma$-ray energy frame.
 That is the reason why a $\gamma$-ray analysis is out of the scope of the article.

-Photon-axion non-adiabatic resonant conversion is suppressed in several cases in neutron stars.
-First, low-frequency O-modes are not compatible with a light cylinder containing a magnetized cold plasma at the corotation density \cite{Kunzl:1998fr, Melrose:2020mhu}.
-Those waves become evanescent below the cut-off frequency $\omega_p\!>\!\omega$.
-A similar constraint would be present at low altitude for higher frequencies, where $\omega_p$ is considerably larger.
-Second, adiabatic regions with $\Gamma \!\!\gtrsim \!\!1$ appear near the stellar surface for X-rays.
-Third, sectors where $\omega\!\gtrsim\!\omega_{\!B_{\!c}}$, with $\omega_{\!B_{\!c}}\!\!=\!e B(z_c)/m_e$ for the harder X-ray frequency range; or sufficiently high altitude at which $B(z_c)$ decreases drastically.
-For those sectors with $\omega\!\gtrsim\!\omega_{\!_B}$ standard simplifications in the dielectric tensor do not hold — see appendix \ref{C}.
+Finally, the production of axions with lower coupling factors is enhanced at high frequency.